-Designed and created by Dr. Butterfield and his outreach team, the modules display key scientific principles behind the Utah FORGE project.
-These hands-on teaching modules educate scientific concepts at an easier and more friendly level to students and the general publics to understand.
-These modules include detailed instructions for K-12 educators, along with curricular ties, and assessment tools.
+The University of Utah's Department of Chemical Engineering has developed various hands-on learning modules that can be easily replicated in the classroom.
+Designed and created by Dr. Tony Butterfield and his outreach team, the modules display key scientific principles behind the Utah FORGE project.
+These hands-on teaching modules help explain scientific concepts and include detailed instructions for K-12 educators, along with curricular ties, and assessment tools.

 Thermoelectric Human Power